SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 2.9.0-rc.1 =
+= 2.9.0 =

-(2020/04/16) Added a new "Cron Schedule" and "Version Filters" tab to the SSO &gt; Update Manager settings page.
+(2020/04/17) Added new "Cron Schedule" and "Version Filters" tabs in the SSO &gt; Update Manager settings page.

 = 2.8.0 =